-This Vulnerability Details post about a vulnerability in the plugin WP Support Plus Responsive Ticket System provides the details of a vulnerability we ran across while collecting data on vulnerabliities discovered by others for our data set on vulnerabilities in WordPress plugins, so its contents are limited to customers of our service.
-If you are not currently a customer, you can sign up for free here.
+This post provides the details of a vulnerability in the WordPress plugin WP Support Plus Responsive Ticket System not discovered by us, where the discoverer hadn’t provided the details needed for us to confirm the vulnerability while we were adding it to the data set for our service, so its contents are limited to subscribers of our service.
+If you are not currently a subscriber, you can try out the service for free and then you can view the contents of the post.
 There are a lot of other reason that you will want to sign up beyond access to posts like this one, including that you would have already been warned about this vulnerability if your website was vulnerable due to it.

 If you want the best information and therefore best protection against vulnerabilities in WordPress plugins we provide you that through our service.